LSSalah/Mern_Stack/README.md

 * Basic Mern
 * Object-oriented programming concepts
 * Pillars of OOP
-* Creation of a model-view-controller app with Spring Boot
+* Creation of a model-view-controller app
 * Create multi-view web application for create/read/update/delete sceenarious such as eCommerce sites
 * Creating of RESTful APIs